 Do-It-Yourself Wilderness Elk Hunts Vs. Outfitted Wilderness Elk Hunts

 I am a big proponent of DIY wilderness elk hunts.
 Say what!
 Yep, even as an outfitter I think people should mix in DIY hunts if they are capable.
-These hunts make you a better hunter and can be a blast.
-They are to hunting, what climbing Everest is to climbing.
-On the more selfish side, past DIY hunters are some of the best clients because they appreciate the logistics and planning that goes into providing a good hunt in the Wilderness.
+These hunts make you a better hunter, make you more resilient and can be a blast.
+They are a right of passage for the mountain hunter, particularly if done solo!
+On the more selfish side, past DIY hunters are some of the best clients because they appreciate the logistics and planning that goes into providing a good drop camp hunt in the Wilderness.

-The discussion below compares DIY elk hunting with outfitted hunts and the challenges.
+The discussion below compares DIY elk hunting with outfitted wilderness hunts.
 I also address a few misconceptions about both types of hunting.

 This discussion assumes the definition of wilderness hunt is camping and hunting 3+ miles from any vehicle access for 7+ days.